 Terms and definitions

-For the purpose of this standard, the following terms and definitions apply
+For the purposes of this document, the following terms and definitions apply.

-Note 1 to entry: Figures 3.1 to Figure 3.7 are only examples and are provided to enhance the understanding of the wording of the terminology used.
+NOTE Figures 3.1 to Figure 3.7 are only examples and are provided to enhance the understanding of the wording of the terminology used.
 The examples are by no means exhaustive and they do not represent any preferred detailing.